 A: I completed my internship at RTI International’s headquarters in Research Triangle Park, North Carolina.
-I also spent time at the field site, located in Garner, NC, conducting Unmanned Aerial Vehicle (UAV) test flights in collaboration with the North Carolina Department of Transportation (NCDOT), North Carolina State Highway Patrol (NCSHP), UNC Charlotte’s Computer Science Department (UNCC), and Remote Intelligence.
+I also spent time at the field site, located in Garner, conducting Unmanned Aerial Vehicle (UAV) test flights in collaboration with the North Carolina Department of Transportation (NCDOT), North Carolina State Highway Patrol (NCSHP), UNC Charlotte’s Computer Science Department (UNCC), and Remote Intelligence.

 Q: What was the technical focus of your internship?